dantheman0207/blockchain_development/index.md

 ## What is in a block?
 Each block will contain 5 items.
  - timestamp
- - number of leading zero bits
+ - number of leading zero digits
  - *nonce*
  - hash of previous block
  - data